Ensoniq: Musical instruments and digital systems

 Despite these strengths, early (1980s) Ensoniq instruments suffered from reliability and quality problems such as bad keyboards (Mirage DSK-8), under-developed power-supply units (early ESQ-1), or mechanical issues (EPS polypressure keyboard).
 Through the early and mid-1990s, much effort was focused on improving the reliability of the products.

-The company did not manage to reinvent its workstation concept in order to survive the mid and late '90s.
+The company did not manage to reinvent its workstation concept in order to financially survive the mid and late '90s.